jasonseney/licsupport.nyc/README.md

-# Help Prospect Heights!
+# Help Long Island City!

 **CONTRIBUTIONS WELCOME**, both in terms of content and design/features.

-This website is built using [Jekyll](https://jekyllrb.com) and [Tachyons](http://tachyons.io) and served using GitHub Pages.
+This is a fork of [prospectheightsbk.com](https://github.com/irace/prospectheightsbk.com) by [Bryan Irace](https://github.com/irace)

 ## Content

 Content is all managed within `_data/places.yml`.

-An (incomplete) list of businesses to potentially add can be found [on this wiki page](https://github.com/irace/prospectheightsbk.com/wiki).
+An (incomplete) list of businesses to potentially add can be found [on this wiki page](https://github.com/jasonseney/licsupport.nyc/wiki).

 # License